duole93/fontfavorite-tier3/README.md

 # Font-favorite-tier3

 - A Google Fonts clone using React, Node, and Express.
-- Chingu.io Explorer Web Application Project
+- Chingu.io Explorer Web Application Project.

 # Functionality
-- Browse and search for fonts
+- Browse and search for fonts.
-- and that is for now 😅
+- and that is for now 😅.

 # Download/Fork